elmarsto/sbstr8/README.md

 # What is the Martrix?

  - A maximalist, ultra-modern, opinionated blog starter for rich, interactive storytelling by creatives who code in Typescript React.
  - Initially a remix a [Ibaslogic’s excellent blog starter](https://twitter.com/ibaslogic), but in Typescript, and founded on the stunning Typescript/Next/React starter by [João Pedro](https://twitter.com/jpedroschmitz).
-But then I added all my faves.
+But then I added all my faves; in particular, I added all the big-name libraries by my new hero, [Poimandres](https://github.com/pmndrs).
 See the ingredient list below :)

 ## Why another starter?